MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

 ### Analysis: the mega-PR
 PR [#29]

 PR #29 is responsible for the majority of functionality in solvation_analysis.
 It implemented the Solution class and all of the analysis functions, reaching 250 comments from myself and my mentors.
 Much of the discourse focused on iterating through API designs, which eventually led to a very clean Solution-centered package.
-The underlying data structure is a simple `Pandas.DataFrame` that allows all analyses to be vectorized.
+The underlying data structure uses the '[tidy data]' concept, implementing a tidy `Pandas.DataFrame` that allows analyses to be easily vectorized.
 As shown below, the `DataFrame` is indexed by step in the analysis (`frame`), the `solvated_atom` from the solute, and the solvent atoms `atom_id`.
-This provides a unique identifier for each atom participating in solvation.
+This solution provides a unique identifier for each atom participating in solvation.

 ![solvation dataframe]({{site.images}}/final_report_orion/solvation_data_new.png)